Slaymish/3dSpanningTrees/README.md

 cd 3dSpanningTrees
 ```

-### Blender Addon Installation (MSTAdddon.py)
+### Blender Addon Installation
-The provided Blender addon allows you to generate MSTs directly in Blender.
-The 'Generate' button is located in the Tool tab of the right panel.
-This is an alternative than having to run the java program.
+If you've rather create them directly in Blender, download it from the **Lastest Releases**

 ## Usage
 You can run the application using the provided executables.